NightShade256/Ferrous/README.md

 The binary will be stored in `target/release` copy that to a suitable location.

+## Usage

+Execute the built binary, and you will be up and running.

 ## Implementation Details

 The interpreter passes the following test ROM(s),